Sakaka, Saudi Arabia

 Sakākā, often spelled Sakakah (سَكَاكَا) is a city in northwestern Saudi Arabia which is the capital of Al-Jawf Province.
-It is located just to the north of the An Nafud desert.
+It is located at 650 m above sea level just to the north of the An Nafud desert.
 Sakakah had a population of 204,174 at the 2022 census.

 History

-Sakaka is considered one of the oldest inhabited sites within the Arabian peninsula, settled as far back as 4000 years ago.
+Sakaka is considered one of the oldest inhabited sites within the Arabian Peninsula, with settlement dating back at least 4,000 years.
+The wider Al Jawf Region is referenced in Akkadian inscriptions of the Neo-Assyrian Empire dating to the 9th to 7th centuries BC, in which the nearby city of Dumat al-Jandal (then known as Adummatu) is described as the stronghold of the Arabians.

-The city was mentioned in the 8th century - 7th century BCE as an Assyrian civilization's site.

-Sakakah is an oasis town on an ancient caravan route across the Arabian peninsula, which ran from the Mediterranean sea coast to the central and southern parts of the Arabian Peninsula.
+Sakaka is an oasis town on an ancient caravan route across the Arabian Peninsula, which ran from the Mediterranean coast and Mesopotamia to the central and southern parts of the peninsula.

+The 19th-century English traveller Lady Anne Blunt described Sakaka as a town "with an old castle perched at an altitude of about 100 feet" overlooking the city — a reference to Zabal Castle.
+The Finnish orientalist Georg August Wallin similarly recorded that Sakaka contained "a ruined fortress known as Zaʻbal" and "four neighbourhoods or markets."

+Historical places

+Sakaka is the home of historic & prehistoric archaeological sites such as Zabal Castle, Sisira Well and Hadra Cave or Hudrah Cave, a small rock shelter under a prominent overhang whose front ledge contains some petroglyphs and Arabic writing.
+The Umar ibn al-Khattab Mosque and Marid Castle, located in Dowmat Al-Jandal.
+The Camel Site, a small sandstone spurs located about 8 km north-east of Sakaka, contains panels with low-relief engravings of near-life-size dromedaries and equids.
+There are also the ancient Rajajil standing stones near Sakaka, dating back nearly 6,000 years.

 Modernization

 In recent years, the Saudi government has been providing more seed capital to Al-Jawf region, especially in Sakaka in hopes of developing the economically starved region of the kingdom.
 For this reason, the city has new government buildings, schools and hospitals and are built adjacent to crumbling ruins of older buildings.
 One major feature of the city is the rapidly expanding Al Jouf University (Jami'at Al-Jawf), founded in 2005.
 Sakaka is a small but expanding city with much construction in progress.
 It has three major hospitals: King Abdul Aziz Specialist Hospital, Prince Mutaib Hospital and child and maternity care hospital.
 There is a newly established Oncology Center and a Cardiac Center.
 A big ongoing project is the 1,000-bed Prince Muhammed Bin Abdulaziz Medical City which is under construction.